happygreenfairy/dxx-redux-ap/README.md

-DXX-Redux
+DXX-Redux (experimental Archipelago multiworld support)
 =========

 Descent 1&2 source port based on [DXX-Retro](https://github.com/CDarrow/DXX-Retro).

+**DISCLAIMER: This fork has no functioning archipelago multiworld support yet!**

+This is just so I can start messing around with the changes needed for now.
+This might go nowhere.
+Don't get your hopes up too much yet.

 Building in Visual Studio
 -------------------------